Keeping it sparse: Computing Persistent Homology revisited: Sparsification variants

-\textit{Further variants.} There are numerous alternatives to obtain reduced columns of (potentially) smaller size.
+There are numerous alternatives to obtain reduced columns of (potentially) smaller size.
 We mention two more variants: recall that the exhaustive algorithm performs a sequence of further column additions after the pivot has been determined.
 In this process, it computes a sequence of columns $c_1,\ldots,c_r$, all with the same pivot and therefore being valid choices for the reduced matrix.
 In the \define{mixed strategy}, we simply remember which column has the smallest size and use its reduced column.
 Since this variant ``locally'' improves the size of a reduced column compared to both the standard and exhaustive variant, one could hope that the mixed strategy improves on both of them.

 A (perhaps obvious) further variant is to compute the column with the smallest size among all possible alternatives.
 This problem can be re-phrased as follows.
 Given a vector $W$ and $n$ vectors $U_1,\dots,U_n$ in $\mathbb{Z}_2^m$, find $a_1,\dots, a_n$ in $\mathbb{Z}_2$ such that $W + a_1 U_1 + \dots + a_n U_n$ has the minimum number of nonzero coefficients.
-This problem is called \textsc{\textbf{Sparse-Z2}} and is a shortest-vector problem in a lattice, which is known to be NP-hard.
+This problem is called the Nearest Codeword Problem (\textsc{NCW}), which is known to be NP-hard and NP-hard to approximate within any constant factor~\cite{arora}.
 For completeness, we show a simple reduction from \textsc{MaxCut}.